-- The inability to utilise all of BIC Reserve as well as community halls not being available for hire from 7pm to 10pm from Wednesday to Sunday each week.
-This has restricted access for the general public to utilise a portion of public open space and the ability to hire either one of the community halls.
-The Town has also forgone potential income as a result of the inability to hire the community halls: - The aesthetics of the temporary structure of the outdoor movies in relation to the War Memorial and the green public open space of BIC Reserve.
+- The inability to utilise all of BIC Reserve as well as the Bassendean Community Hall (BCH) not being available for hire from 7pm to 10pm from Wednesday to Sunday each week.
+This has restricted access for the general public to utilise a portion of public open space and the inability to hire out the BCH, has meant that the Town has also forgone potential income; - The aesthetics of the temporary structure of the outdoor movies in relation to the War Memorial and the green public open space of BIC Reserve.
 It may well be that the BIC Reserve is not the best location for a temporary outdoor cinema, given the potential mis-match of temporary fencing, giant screen and sea containers compared with the historical, cultural and sentimental value of the War Memorial and green public open space.
-Due to important public amenities being already established on the BIC Reserve, the location represents the best option at present; and, - Complaints from nearby residents regarding excessive noise levels caused by the screening of outdoor movies.
+Due to important public amenities being already established on the BIC Reserve, the location represents the best option at present; and. - Complaints from nearby residents regarding excessive noise levels caused by the screening of outdoor movies.